TheTassieDevil/DaddysDirtyDapp/README.md

 # DaddysDirtyDapp

-Here lies dogshit first attempt at building an election contract.
+Here lies a dogshit first attempt at building an election contract.

 I'm new to this so pls don't bully me.